-Study finds 1 in 12 children taking multiple medications at risk
+Study Finds 1 in 12 Children Taking Multiple Medications at Risk

 KEYWORDS

-Newswise — According to a new study from the University of Illinois at Chicago, University of Chicago Medicine and Johns Hopkins Bloomberg School of Public Health, about one in five children regularly uses prescription medications, and nearly one in 12 of those children is at risk for experiencing a harmful drug- drug interaction.
-The findings from the study were published Monday in the journal Pediatrics.
+Newswise — According to new research from the University of Illinois at Chicago, about one in five children regularly use prescription medications, and nearly one in 12 of those children are at risk for experiencing a harmful drug-drug interaction.
+The findings from the study, which is published in the journal Pediatrics, indicate that adolescent girls are at highest risk of potential adverse events due to drug-drug interactions, or DDIs.

-"The findings from this study not only provide valuable insight on how many young people in the U.S. use prescription medications, but more importantly that some, particularly adolescent girls, use multiple medications that put them at-risk for potentially serious drug-drug interactions,” said Dima Qato, PharmD, Ph.D., MPH, lead author and UIC associate professor of pharmacy systems, outcomes and policy at the UIC College of Pharmacy.

 Although adverse drug events are a leading cause of injuries and death among both children and adolescents in the U.S., information on how younger populations use the prescription medications that potentially could lead to these adverse events is lacking.